 Furthermore, supervision refers to services to guide, facilitate, motivate, and assess teachers in teaching and learning implementation and professional development.
 This is relevant with the idea of Nawawi [3] and Soetopo [4].
-Important aspects of supervision include: (1) provision of support and service to school principals, teachers, and staff, (2) personal quality development of teachers and staff, (3) professional development for school principals and teachers, and (4) motivation for school principals and teachers.
+Important aspects of supervision include: (1) provision of support and service to school principals, teachers, and staff, (2) personal quality development of teachers and staff, (3) professional development for school principals and teachers.